EPL 100: Ranking of Premier League's Best Players After Matchday 31

 |20||Marcus Rashford (Stay)||Manchester United|

-Roberto Firmino was brilliant against Watford, a workhorse, a creator and a goalscorer, but he'll need a few more similar performances before he overtakes Harry Kane in these stakes.
+Roberto Firmino was brilliant against Watford, a workhorse, a creator and a goalscorer, but he'll need a few more similar performances before he overtakes Harry Kane here.

 Biggest rise: None